wordtreefoundation/books/pseudo_biblical/The Late War - Gilbert Hunt - 1819.md

 14 Thus were the men of war of Britain conquered in the north , army against army , fleet against fleet , and squadron against squadron.

-15 And the killed and wounded of the army of the king that day , were about a thousand men ; and about three hundred who were tired of their bondage , left the service of the king , and joined the banners of the great banned rim.
+15 And the killed and wounded of the army of the king that day , were about a thousand men ; and about three hundred who were tired of their bondage , left the service of the king ,* and joined the banners of the great Sanhedrim.

+* Deserters.

 16 Now Macomb received much praise for his bravery ; and his name shall be remembered by ages yet unborn.

 17 Moreover , he spake well of all the officers and men who fought with him.

-18 And Mooers , who commanded the brave husband- men of New- York and Vermont , and Strong , the valiant chief captain of the men called volunteers , had great honor for their noble deeds.
+18 And Mooers , who commanded the brave husbandmen of New-York and Vermont , and Strong , the valiant chief captain of the men called volunteers , had great honor for their noble deeds.

 19 Likewise , Appling , and Wool , and Leonard and Sproul , distinguished themselves among the brave.